Should Pregnant Women Be Given Seats On Public Transport? The #ExpectingChange Campaign

 What do you think of the campaign?
 I think it’s fantastic and that all people who need seats should be given to them, and hopefully talking about this will make people more aware.
 But for starters, let’s make sure we watch out for people who need seats, and if our need is lesser, offer them up to help people who would benefit more.

 Thanks to Mama Mio and Mumsnet for working with us on this post…leave a comment and let me know what your experiences were like – were you given seats, or did people ignore you?
 Did you ever ask?
 I’d love to know!
-More information on the #expectingchange campaign is here – and here are some tips on using public transport with a pram
+Here are some tips on using public transport with a pram